 Can Essure Be Removed or Reversed?

-In cases where women have experienced severe side effects, Essure coils can be removed surgically, though effects of the contraceptive device are unlikely to be reversed.
+In cases where women have experienced severe side effects, Essure coils can be removed surgically, though the effects of the contraceptive device are unlikely to be reversed.
 Additional surgeries may be required, especially if the device breaks apart or perforates an organ, or if scar tissue forms.

 Unfortunately, a lot of people have experienced severe side effects and complications from Essure after implantation.
 Essure problems include everything from pelvic pain and allergic reactions to a need for additional surgeries to remove the device or repair organs damaged by the birth control implant.